venfo9/RegressAPI_json_collection/README.md

 2. Update User
    Tests: "Checking the value of the 'name' field."
-          "Checking the value of the 'job' field" "Check the date and time format in the 'createdAt' field."
+          "Checking the value of the 'job' field" "Check the date and time format in the 'updatedAT' field."
           "Checking the status code"
 3. Get userId after modification
    Tests: "The 'id' field should be a number."